indigo1498/Path-Finder/README.md

-PATH FINDER
+# PATH FINDER

-An innovative app tried on open souce ml (SSDMOBILENET V2) and implement on android to provide voice feedback to the blind
+An innovative app trained on open source machine learning model (SSDMOBILENET V2) and implemented on Android to provide voice feedback to the blind.
+PATH FINDER assists visually impaired individuals in detecting objects in front of them, enhancing their mobility and independence.

---WON AT PRAJWALAN 2k24 (2nd)
+Achievement:
+Won at Prajwalan 2k24 (2nd place)